semanurb/semanurb/README.md

-- 👋 Hi, I’m @semanurb
+- 👋 Hi, I’m @semanurbalin
-- 👀 I’m interested in Python
-- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on DjangoCMS
+-
 - 📫 How to reach me semanurbalin03@gmail.com

 <!---